Internships at RedR Australia

 - Support in a friendly team environment

-An intern at RedR Australia is deemed as a volunteer.
-No payment or allowances will be made for the duration of the internship.
+Internships at RedR are voluntary and interns are deemed to be volunteers.
+No payment or allowances are made for the duration of the internship.

-Internships are between 10 - 12 weeks with the primary focus of providing on-the-job training and industry exposure.
+Internships are 10 - 12 weeks in duration and focus on providing on-the-job training and industry exposure.
 The number of days per week and hours per day you spend with us will depend on your university contact hours.
 We are flexible and will find a time commitment that’s mutually agreeable.
 It is preferred that the intern can commit to 2 - 3 days per week.

 Where and when does the internship take place?

-All internships will be undertaken at our Carlton office.
+All internships are undertaken at our Carlton office.

 We host internships around the following months: